Why did God create all of this the way He did it?

 Ted’s Response:

 I believe, then, that God created some people to grasp and comprehend the "supreme ideal" that living in the ultimate state of God's "goodness" and "perfection" is the most satisfying and fulfilling existence possible (which I believe it is).
-These, together with God, will make the transition from the old Creation into a brand new Creation (see old and new Creations), after all of this present existence passes away (which I do believe will be the case, from Revelation 21:1: "Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away...").
-In that coming, pristine existence, nothing bad or unpleasant ever will exist.
-God will attain His supreme goal of being able to commune forevermore, on every one of the infinite number of time lines, with beings who have chosen Him as the principal focus of their existences and who are willing to give all of their admiration, praise, and worship to Him ceaselessly.
+These, together with God Himself, will make the transition from the old Creation into a brand new Creation (see old and new Creations), after all of this present existence passes away (which I do believe will be the case, from Revelation 21:1: "Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away...").

-I have my own personal view of that issue.
-Since I believe that God is sovereign over all of Creation, and that without Him nothing else but He Himself would exist, then I feel He alone is entitled to do things any way He chooses, to reach His final goal: deciding and determining all who will be willing to join Him in the perfect, unspoiled realm that He will create after this one has been "trashed" and "discarded" (Revelation 20:11b, 21:1).
-I accept that if there were another way to accomplish this, it would not be as effective as the way He has chosen, utilizing evil as a vitally important tool to separate those who love goodness and righteousness from those who love malevolence and wickedness.
+God is sovereign over all of Creation, and without Him nothing else but He Himself would exist.
+As the Creator, He alone is entitled to do things any way He chooses to do them to reach His final goal: deciding and determining all who will be willing to join Him in the brand new, perfect, unspoiled realm that He will create after this one has been "trashed" and "discarded" (Psalm 102:25,26; Hebrews 1:10-12; Revelation 20:11b, 21:1).
+I feel that if there were another way to accomplish this, it would not be as effective as the way He has chosen.

 Return to Email Questions and Ted’s Responses